PawseySC/Pawsey-CernVM-FS/README.md

     ls  /cvmfs/cvmfs-config.galaxyproject.org

 Once the above path(s) is(are) cached, the user can explore all repositories under /cvmfs.
 When running analyses, the reference file need only be pointed to the appropriate directory path.

+You can also mount all repositories by running:

+    sudo ./install-cvmfs.sh mount

 ## Acknowledgements

 This work is jointly supported by Pawsey Supercomputing Centre and the Australian BioCommons.
 Special thanks to QCIF for providing the simple setup code.